Twin Flame Vertex Contacts

 Recognition, deja vu, time dilation

 The Vertex is a calculated point on the western side of the chart, sometimes called the electric axis or the point of fate.
 It is not a planet and it does not have agency.
-Instead, it marks a spot in the chart where external events and other people enter your life in ways that feel destined rather than chosen.
-In synastry, when one person's planet conjuncts or opposes the other's Vertex, the meeting itself often feels like an event, a moment where time dilates and ordinary social rules stop applying.
-Twin flame astrology treats Vertex contacts as indicators that the encounter was arranged by something larger than personal will.
+Instead, it marks a spot in the chart where external events and other people may enter your life in ways that feel fated rather than chosen.
+In synastry, when one person's planet conjuncts or opposes the other's Vertex, the meeting itself can feel like an event.
+Twin flame astrology treats Vertex contacts as fated-feeling indicators, not proof that the encounter was arranged by destiny.

 What the Vertex Represents